Gambit (Marvel Comics): Age of Apocalypse

-In the Age of Apocalypse, Gambit was a member of the X-Men and one of Magneto's closest friends.
-Like his Earth-616 counterpart, Gambit too fell in love with Rogue, which prompted him to leave the X-Men when Rogue chose Magneto, whom she could touch due to the two possessing magnetism-based powers (she had permanently absorbed the powers and memories of Polaris just as she had done to Ms. Marvel on Earth-616).
-Gambit, as a member of the Thieves Guild, maintained a certain connection with Candra, who was also one of the Horsemen of Apocalypse, until she was killed.
-Despite having left the X-Men, Gambit still fought for "the Dream" in his own way.
-He assembled a group of thieves which he named "X-Ternals", who stole from Apocalypse's regime and the mutant aristocracy to provide food and medicines to the humans still living in New York.
-He also had an affair with Lila Cheney, despite the fact that he had not gotten over Rogue.
+In the Age of Apocalypse, Gambit is a member of the X-Men and one of Magneto's closest friends.
+Like his Earth-616 counterpart, Gambit fell in love with Rogue, which prompted him to leave the X-Men when Rogue chose Magneto, whom she could touch due to the two possessing magnetism-based powers (she had permanently absorbed the powers and memories of Polaris just as she had done to Ms. Marvel on Earth-616).
+Gambit, as a member of the Thieves Guild, maintains a connection with Candra, who was also one of the Horsemen of Apocalypse, until she is killed.
+Despite having left the X-Men, Gambit still fights for "the Dream" in his own way.
+He assembles a group of thieves called the "X-Ternals", who steal from Apocalypse's regime and the mutant aristocracy to provide food and medicines to the humans still living in New York.

-When Magneto put into action his plan to save Charles Xavier, Gambit agreed to steal a shard of the M'Kraan Crystal with the aid of his X-Ternals.
-Gambit and the X-Ternals were chased by Mudir Rictor and later faced the Shi'ar.
-However, Gambit obtained the shard of the Crystal, giving up in exchange for it his undying love for Rogue.
-Gambit thought that he had now lost his ability to love.
-The group returned to Earth; however, Gambit lost both the Crystal shard and Magneto and Rogue's son, Charles, to the traitor Guido when he threatened to kill Lila.

-Despite this, Gambit was accepted back into the X-Men when they launched a mission to get into Apocalypse's citadel to rescue Magneto and put his plan into action.
-Gambit killed the crazed Colossus when his desire to save his sister Illyana threatened the mission.

-Following the death of Apocalypse and the fall of his regime, Gambit once again became a member of the X-Men.
+Gambit is accepted back into the X-Men when they launch a mission to rescue Magneto from Apocalypse's citadel.
+Following the death of Apocalypse and the fall of his regime, Gambit rejoins the X-Men.